alemart/surgescript/docs/reference/object.md

 *Returns*

 A new array containing all the descendants named `objectName`.
 If no such descendants are found, an empty array is returned.

+#### findObjectWithTag

+`findObjectWithTag(tagName)`

+Finds a descendant tagged `tagName`.
+Since this function traverses the [object tree](../tutorials/object_tree), it's recommended to cache its return value.
+Do not use it in loops or states, as it might be slow.

+*Available since:* SurgeScript 0.5.4

+*Arguments*

+* `tagName`: string.
+The name of a tag.

+*Returns*

+A descendant tagged `tagName`, or `null` if there is no such object.

+#### findObjectsWithTag

+`findObjectsWithTag(tagName)`

+Finds all descendants tagged `tagName`.
+Since this function traverses the [object tree](../tutorials/object_tree), it's recommended to cache its return value.
+Do not use it in loops or states, as it might be slow.

+*Available since:* SurgeScript 0.5.4

+*Arguments*

+* `tagName`: string.
+The name of a tag.

+*Returns*

+A new array containing all the descendants tagged `tagName`.
+If no such descendants are found, an empty array is returned.

 #### toString